bomonike/bomonike.github.io/ai-evaluations.md

    * Dracarys2-Llama-3.1-70B-Instruct in the Smaug series, a finetune of Qwen2.5-72B-Instruct developed by: Abacus.AI China at https://huggingface.co/abacusai/Dracarys2-72B-Instruct
    * LLama3-70b-Ins from Meta at https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct
    * DSCodder at https://huggingface.co/deepseek-ai/deepseek-coder-1.3b-base

+   * Where is IBM WatsonX in this list?

 Over time, a larger fraction of difficult problems are introduced with model capability improvements.
 A drop in performance in the later months is expected.